 The Convention of Meter, concluded in France in 1875, established a single-unit system to be shared and comparable on the international level.

-there was approved a new common standard for the global community, based upon a value calculated from a giant object we all share alike, the Earth.
+In place of the units of measurement using various parts of the body, such as length of the feet, distance between fingers or other close-at-hand objects, or those established individually within regional communities, there was approved a new common standard for the global community, based upon a value calculated from a giant object we all share alike, the Earth.

-we try to measure everything in the world and grasp its size by combining our own perception with these numerical values.
+The existence of a standardized, official value for size has given new meaning to our world.
+Today, we try to measure everything in the world and grasp its size by combining our own perception with these numerical values.

 These measurements stimulate in us awe for the longer, larger, higher and faster existence, as well as feelings of sympathy and tenderness towards the small and the ephemeral.